jsimplicio/jsimplicio.github.io/_posts/2019-9-9-calendar-notes.md

 hero_color: "#EAEAF9"
 ---

-Social media managers should rely on tools that feel familiar to them, like writing down notes or reminders on post-its over a calendar.
-Sprout Social's calendar notes feature should feel real and be useful, just like a computer's desktop alludes to a real workspace desk.
+Social media managers should rely on familiar tools, like post-it notes and reminders over a calendar.
+Sprout Social's calendar notes feature feel like the real note taking experience, and are a useful feature for managing social media calendars.

 ## Sprout's calendar